jyc5559/GAINET.github.io/index.md

     display: flex; /* Using flex to align the image and text */
     flex-direction: column; /* Stacks the content vertically */
     align-items: center; /* Centers the content horizontally */
+    justify-content: space-between; /* Maximizes space between items and aligns them more cleanly */
-    justify-content: space-around; /* Evenly distributes spacing of items along the column */ }
+    min-height: 320px; /* Ensures all boxes are the same height */ }

   .info-box img {